davidlattimore/wild/wilt-planc.md

 A milestone that doesn't pay off in size or speed is reverted, not shipped behind a flag.
 Code rot is more expensive than re-derivation.

+## Deferred / future work (no commitment, just so it's tracked)

+### Layout for compression

+Reorder items within each section (functions, data segments, type entries) so that adjacent items share more bytes.
+The result is a spec-compliant `.wasm` that compresses (gzip / brotli) noticeably smaller.
+Wasm-opt does *call-frequency*-based reordering for cache locality but doesn't aim at compression; this would be a genuine asymmetric advantage.

+What's needed:

+- Compute a "byte-similarity" score per item (n-gram shingle Jaccard or SimHash).
+- Cluster similar items adjacent (greedy nearest-neighbour suffices).
+- Reuse existing index-remapping infrastructure (`dce`, `type_gc`, `reorder`) to update all references after reordering.
+- Add a compressed-bytes column to the comparison harness (`gzip -9` / `brotli -q 11`) so we can measure wins on what matters.
+- Guard: only commit a reordering if it's a wire-size win.

+Caveats:

+- Mild streaming-compile-latency cost on large modules; consider keeping the start function + a small "hot" prefix at the front.
+- Determinism is essential; pick a stable tie-breaker.

+Estimated effort: ~3-5 days.
+Could plausibly reach 120-130%+ of wasm-opt's *compressed* size savings (a metric wasm-opt doesn't target).

+### Cross-BB simplify_locals (in progress as a separate task)

+Real liveness analysis on the CFG: backward dataflow to compute per-BB `live_in`/`live_out`, then mark `local.set X` dead when X is not live at the set's exit.
+Catches dead stores split by control flow that the current single-BB pass bails on.
+Estimate +10-15pp on the comparison.

+### Multi-callsite inliner with cost model

+Allow inlining when `call_count > 1` if the body is small enough that `N × inlined_size` beats `original_size + N × call_overhead`.
+Probably +1-2pp.

+### Cross-BB const propagation

+Extend `const_prop` to track bindings across BB joins (intersection of incoming bindings).
+Estimate +0.5-1pp.

+### Function merging

+Hash function bodies; identical bodies become a single function with multiple call sites pointing at it. ~150 LOC.
+Estimate +1-3pp.

 ## Open questions to settle before M1

 - **Hints object lifetime.** Does `optimise_with_hints` take `&H` for the